Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 Know More: 10 Best Resistance Band Chest Exercises For Mass And Strength

-Resistance band bent over rows are a popular back exercise that targets the muscles of the upper back, including the rhomboids, trapezius, and latissimus dorsi.
-They are a compound exercise that also works your arms, and core muscle.
+Resistance band bent over rows is a popular back exercise that targets the upper back muscles, including the rhomboids, trapezius, and latissimus dorsi.
+They are a compound exercise that also works your arms and core muscles.

 Other variations of band bent over rows to build bigger and stronger back at home.

-• Single-Arm Resistance Band Rows: The back muscles are trained unilaterally by this variation.
+• Single-Arm Resistance Band Rows: This variation trains The back muscles unilaterally.
 Better Mind Muscle Connection.

 • Underhand Grip Resistance Band Rows: Switching to an underhand grip targets your biceps and lower lats.